rropen/absense-planner/CONTRIBUTING.md

 This document provides simple instructions and information for anybody who wishes to create pull requests and pass pre-commit and CI checks and tests.

+To contribute changes to the original respository, the following commands can be used:

+- `git remote add upstream ORIGINAL_REPOSITORY_URL`

+- `git merge upstream/master git fetch upstream`

+- `git merge upstream/master`

+- `git push origin master`

 ## Commits

 In order to pass automated pre-commit checks, this is important reading material.